webstack-builders/webstackbuilders.com/docs/TESTING.md

 - `*.spec.js` files are automatically picked up and run by the test runner.
 - In `jest.config.js`, `<rootDir>` is a special token that Jest understands to be the directory containing your `package.json`.

 - If there are local dependencies that need transformed by Jest, override the default `node_modules` ignore pattern with the Jest config option `transformIgnorePatterns`.
 This is an array of regex strings that describe what should be skipped by the transform.
 The regex containing `?!.*my-project-b`.* is a regex negative look ahead.
-Together, the pattern means "ignore transforming anything in `node_modules` that doesn’t include `my-project-b` in the file path".
+Together, the pattern means "*ignore transforming anything in `node_modules` that doesn’t include `my-project-b` in the file path".*

 ```javascript
   "transformIgnorePatterns": [